-In addition, to financial support from our generous donors, the Fellows will have the opportunity to get to know the various firms that support the fellowships by engaging in job shadowing and other interactions with the donor firms.
+In addition, to financial support from our generous donors, the fellows will have the opportunity to get to know the various firms that support their fellowships by engaging in job shadowing and other interactions with the donor firms.
 In addition there will be opportunities to apply for summer internships at donor firms and other local, regional and national firms.

 MFM Fellowship for Opportunity and Advancement